 Always focused on the larger picture, Ian is the calming force within the organization.
-Starting the business from his basement, he has nurtured the company's growth, continuing to be bits' most active cheerleader; living and breathing both his business and yours.
+He began a business from his basement that blossomed into Bits Creative Agency.
+He nurtured that company's growth, and was its most active cheerleader until it was acquired in late 2018 by the Trampoline Group.
+Now, the Managing Director of Trampoline’s digital and studio, aptly named Twist & Bits, he is living and breathing both his business and yours.

 He excels at understanding and applying business needs, strategizing the long-term potential of every venture, and ensuring that solutions are top-notch.
-He demands the best from himself, his team, and his clients.
+His background in web development and architecture gives him a strong understanding of technical solutions for business problems.

 Some of Ian's Projects